holtjack13/project-creation-scripts/README.md

         └── main_test.cpp
 ```
 To build the project, navigate to the empty build directory and run the
-following command:
+following commands:
 ```console
 foo@bar:~$ cmake .. -DCMAKE_BUILD_TYPE=Debug -DTESTS_ON=1
 foo@bar:~$ make
 ```
-This invokes CMake, telling it to construct a debug build system and to add
+The first command invokes CMake, telling it to generate a debug build system
-the unit tests configured in the tests directory.
-The build type can be toggled
+for the project, and for the unit test subproject in the tests directory.
+Both the build type and whether the test subproject is rebuilt can be toggled at
-at the command line.
+the command line.

+The second command produces the project executables, storing them in their
+respective `bin` directories.